adamisafk/deviousMUD/README.md

 NOTE: The developers worked on macOS, so this hasn't been tested on windows or linux.
 Also, they used Intellij!

 ## About this Repository
 To view current sprints (and closed sprints) please go to the projects tab.
 At the time of writing you will find one closed project (our first 'sprint').
-In the menu you will find the sprint goal for that sprint.
+In the menu you will find the goal for that sprint.
 To view the sprint backlog board follow the hyperlink on the project name.
-This will take you to a kanban-esq board where user stories and tasks are stored.
+This will take you to a kanban-esque board where user stories and tasks are stored.
 Most user stories have sub tasks attached to them (written in the comments), an estimation and acceptance criteria.

 The wiki is a useful place to look, it contains useful documentation including uml diagrams, database diagrams, descriptive text for rooms, chests and items, and other useful information.